 January 9th

-Another rewarding afternoons birding and some good additions to the year list.
+Another rewarding afternoon birding and some good additions to the year list.

 January 11th